History Canada: Dec. 6, 1917 Canada's worst domestic tragedy

 Normally a munitions ship would have been flying flags indicating the dangerous cargo, but in wartime this would have made it a prime U-boat target, so no flags, and again no general awareness of the extreme danger as the now burning ship drifts to the Halifax side of the harbour where it comes up against a pier, setting it ablaze.

-People begin to gather to watch the fire aboard what they presumed was a simple cargo vessel.
+People begin to gather along both shores to watch the fire aboard what they presumed was a simple cargo vessel.
 Firefighters arrived and just as they were setting up, a blinding flash at 9;05 instantly levels most of Halifax while the tsunami created causes widespread damage across the harbor in Dartmouth.

 Some 2,000 people are killed outright and 9.000 others were injured, many blinded by broken glass as they looked out windows to see the burning ship in the harbor.
 Some 25,000 will be left homeless.
 The number of blinded people led to the eventual creation of the Canadian Institute for the Blind in 1918 which also helped soldiers blinded in the war.

-The shock wave even broke windows in Truro 100 km away and was even felt and heard hundreds of kilometers further.
+The shock wave even broke windows in Truro 100 km away and was also felt and heard hundreds of kilometers further.

 In terms of the combination of property damage and loss of life, it remains the worst disaster in Canadian history.